tspannhw/bigdata-essentials/data-structures-algorithms/README.md

 - Merge a LL into another in alternate positions
 - Swap every 2 nodes in a LL
 - Delete alternate nodes of a LL
+- Delete a node in middle of Singly LL if mid pointer is given.

 ## Stack